MUCI/jquery-usos/doc/core.usosapiFetch.md

 $.usosCore.usosapiFetch(options)
 ================================

-Perform an AJAX request to USOS API method.
+Perform an AJAX request to the given USOS API method.
 This works very similar to the regular `jQuery.ajax` function.
 There are lots of options, but usually you won't need them.

 Demos
 -----